 Known as South Beach to locals, and acquired by the state of Florida in 1949, Anastasia State Park is located near historic St. Augustine on Anastasia Island.

 The park boasts a broad beach and lagoon bordered by rich tidal marshes.
 Anastasia has long been a favorite playground for hundreds of thousands of visitors each year.

-To truly immerse yourself in the significant history of the city of St. Augustine, visit our sister park, Fort Mose Historic State Park, the site of the first legally sanctioned free African settlement in what is now the United States.
+To truly immerse yourself in the significant history of the city of St. Augustine you can visit Fort Mose Historic State Park, located approximately 15 minutes north of Anastasia State Park.
+Fort Mose Historic State Park is the site of the first legally sanctioned free African American settlement in what is now the United States.